semanticsean/ATAT/README.md

 For any inquiries or feedback, please contact us at info@semanticlife.com.

 Enjoy using the Semantic Life - AI Agent Dashboard to unlock the potential of AI agents and gain valuable insights!

+# update user tokens
+Open a terminal or command prompt and navigate to your project directory.
+Run the following command to start the Flask shell:flas

+flask shell
+### In the Flask shell, import the necessary models and database instance:

+from models import User, db

+###  Replace 'username' with the actual username of the user you want to add tokens to.

+user = User.query.filter_by(username='username').first()

+### Add tokens to the user's account:

+user.token_balance = 1000

+db.session.commit()

+print(user.token_balance)

+exit()

+flask db migrate -m "Added user credits" flask db upgrade